barbalex/ae-electron/readme.md

 - Open links in Browser instead of new electron window?

 ### How to update from main repository (ae2)
+1. in apflora: move all .graphql calls to gql``
 1. in ae2: update version in `package.json` and `src/components/AppBar/MoreMenu.js`
 1. switch to ae-electron
 1. package.json: replace dependencies and resolutions with values from ae2